Medical Coding and Billing

-Students learn the fundamentals of medical coding and are prepared to take the Certified Professional Coder (CPC®) exam from the American Academy of Professional Coders (AAPC).
-Course topics include medical terminology; anatomy and physiology, pathophysiology and pharmacology, computer applications in healthcare technologies, insurance plans; medical ethics; HIPAA; diagnostic and procedural coding; coding compliance and auditing; physician and hospital billing; Medicare, Medicaid, and TRICARE.
-Students receive training on ICD-10-CM/PCS, CPT, and HCPCS code assignment.
+Students learn the fundamentals of medical coding and are prepared to take the Certified Professional Coder (CPC®) exam from the American Association of Professional Coders (AAPC).
+Course topics include medical terminology, anatomy and physiology, pathophysiology and pharmacology, computer applications in healthcare technologies, insurance plans; medical ethics; HIPAA; diagnostic and procedural coding; coding compliance and auditing; physician and hospital billing; Medicare, Medicaid, and TRICARE.
+Students receive training on ICD-10-CM/PCS, CPT, and HCPCS code assignments.

 After completing the Medical Coding & Billing courses, students will be able to:

 - Outline the typical responsibilities of a medical biller/coder, describe the personal and professional ethics required for success in this profession, and describe the career opportunities available to appropriately trained personnel.

 - Describe how to build a strong base of medical terminology and use this terminology to accurately identify and describe body planes, anatomical directions, and the major structures, functions, and pathologies of all body systems.

 - Describe the purpose and impact of the Healthcare Portability and Accountability Act (HIPAA) and explain how professionals can learn about changes to the laws and regulations that affect them.

 - Compare and contrast the major types of government and commercial insurance health plans, including Medicare, Medicaid, Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), and Point-of-Service (POS) plans.

 - Explain the purpose of medical coding and accurately code diagnoses and procedures using industry-standard coding systems published by the World Health Organization (WHO) and the American Medical Association (AMA).